magento/devdocs/guides/v2.1/howdoi/design_config.md

 Both the grid and the configuration form are implemented using UI components.

-To change the grid view, you need to customize the `design_config_listing.xml` grid configuration file.
+To change the grid view, you need to customize the grid configuration by adding your custom `design_config_listing.xml` in your module.

-To change the settings available for configuration, you need to customize the `design_config_form.xml` configuration file.
+To change the available design settings you need to customize the grid configuration by adding your custom `design_config_form.xml` in your module.
 If you add a new field, you must also declare it in `di.xml` how it is processed and saved.

 View the following sections for details.